inovatio88/100-days-of-code/log.md

 ### Day 20: December 2, Sunday

 **Today's Progress**: Moved my algorithm solutions to github.
 Fork a repo (100-days-of-code) and update it to log my progress.
 Then passed 3 intermediate algorithm challenges from freeCodeCamp.
+The 3rd challenge is like, why my code didn't work? my bad i forgot to use (const/let) while i'm destructuring an array..

 **Link(s) to work**: